overextended/cfxlua-vscode/README.md

 ![](https://img.shields.io/visual-studio-marketplace/d/overextended.cfxlua-vscode) ![](https://img.shields.io/visual-studio-marketplace/i/overextended.cfxlua-vscode)

 > [!IMPORTANT]
-> **This extension has been discontinued.
+> **This extension has been discontinued!
 Refer to the README at [overextended/fivem-lls-addon](https://github.com/overextended/fivem-lls-addon) instead.**

 _This extension is not authored, published, sponsored, nor endorsed by Cfx.re._